 1. Water Sports

 Since the northeastern coast of Sri Lanka is relatively dry in June, it is a superb time for water sports.
-The beaches at Pasikuda, Trincomalee and Arugam Bay are renowned for offering a multitude of water sports—surfing, scuba diving, whale watching and snorkelling, to name a few.
+The beaches at Pasikuda, Trincomalee, and Arugam Bay are renowned for offering a multitude of water sports—surfing, scuba diving, whale watching, and snorkeling, to name a few.
 Arugam Bay, in particular, is known as a surfer’s paradise for its numerous surf points; it also has a vibrant nightlife.
-Spot blue whales, sperm whales and dolphins at Trincomalee, which is undoubtedly the best place for whale watching on the east coast.
+Spot blue whales, sperm whales, and dolphins at Trincomalee, which is undoubtedly the best place for whale watching on the East Coast.

 2. Frequent Elephant Sightings

 Elephant sightings are relatively numerous in Sri Lanka in June, which is one of the main draws of the country’s several national parks.
 Minneriya, Yala, and Udawalawe National Parks are home to hordes of Sri Lankan elephants, the largest among the Asian elephants.
 One can also watch baby elephants being fed at the Elephant Transit Home, adjacent to Udawalawe National Park.
 Combine a one-of-a-kind boat safari with a chance to see elephants swimming across a reservoir at the scenic Gal Oya National Park.